CloudLabsAI-Azure/Azure-Cloud-Sandbox/AWS-Sandbox/labguide/GettingStarted.md

 ## Getting Started with the Lab

-Welcome to your Mission to Azure-Cloud-Sandbox workshop!
+Welcome to your Mission to AWS-Cloud-Sandbox workshop!
 We've prepared a seamless environment for you to explore and learn .
 Let's begin by making the most of this experience:

 # Access Guidelines for Sandbox Environments